pancsta/asyncmachine-go/docs/manual.md

 ### Queue and History

-The purpose of AsyncMachine is to synchronize actions, which results in only one handler being executed at the same time.
+The purpose of **asyncmachine-go** is to synchronize actions, which results in only one handler being executed at the same time.
 Every mutation happening inside the handler, will be queued and the [mutation call](#state-mutations) will return [`Queued`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go@v0.5.0/pkg/machine#Queued).

 Queue itself can be accessed via [`Machine.Queue()`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.Queue)